Nayem73/MY-TECH-SHEET/java/C++ to Java.md

 These examples cover a range of common operations you can perform with a `List` in Java.
 Keep in mind that there are multiple implementations of the `List` interface in Java, such as `ArrayList`, `LinkedList`, and `Vector`.
 The choice of implementation depends on the specific requirements of your application.

-# Pair and custom sort with cmp
+# Pair and custom sort with cmp (comparator function)

 Sure, here is the equivalent Java code for your C++ code: